cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 As was mentioned in the previous episode, we will be working towards a measurement of the top and anti-top quark production cross section $$ \sigma_{t\bar{t}} $$.
 The lepton+jets final state $$t\bar{t} \rightarrow (bW^{+})(\bar{b}W_{-}) \rightarrow bq\bar{q} bl^{-}\bar{\nu_{l}}$$ is characterized by one lepton (here we look at electrons and muons only), significant missing transverse energy, and four jets, two of which are identified as b-jets.

-For this analysis we will the following datasets:
+For this analysis we will use the following datasets:

 **FIX ME**